ibm-cloud-docs/sap/sap-monitoring-troubleshooting-and-maintenance.md

 ### List the sapstartsrv services and operating system user of the processes
 {: #mon-list-sapstartsrv-services-and-os-user}

-As user `root`, use the following command to list the `sapstartsrv` services and the operating system user.
+As a user `root`, use the following command to list the `sapstartsrv` services and the operating system user.

 ```sh
 ps aux|grep sapstartsrv